 - It is important to thoroughly rinse and clean the rice before boiling it.
 Since pollutants or contaminants can cling to it in the rice mills, rinsing it thoroughly with warm water is necessary.

 - Selecting good rice also ensures that the proper nutrition reaches the baby.
-Since most of the varieties of rice have more or less the same nutrient value, choose medium or small-grained rice as they come at a lower cost.
+Since most of the varieties of rice have more or less the same nutrient value, choose medium or small-grained rice, as it comes at a lower cost

 - Exercise caution with brown rice.
 Although brown rice is more nutritious than white rice, it contains fibrous layers which need to be strained effectively.
 These fibres can be difficult for the baby to digest.